•

 Odette Gabaudan, TU Dublin

-Prof Michael Seery, University of Edinburgh
+Prof Michael Seery, University of Bristol

 Prof Bill Hunter, Ontario Tech University